coding-is-habit/Data-Structures/Linked list.md

 Practice this problem [Insert Node at the end of the list](https://www.hackerrank.com/challenges/insert-a-node-at-the-tail-of-a-linked-list)
 ### Inserting a Node in Singly Linked List at the Given Position
 Let us assume that we are given a position where we want to insert the new node.
 In this case also, we need to modify two next pointers.
-### Approach:
-* If Head is null and position is not 0.
-Then exit it.
-* If Head is null and position is 0.
-Then insert new Node to the Head and exit it.
-* If Head is not null and position is 0.
-Then the Head reference set to the new Node.
-Finally, new Node set to the Head and exit it.
-* If not, iterate until finding the Nth position or end.

 **Below is the implementation of the above algorithm.**
 ```c++